 The truth is that any high-fiber vegetable may cause digestive issues in people with IBS, so don’t assume that broccoli and Brussels sprouts are the only culprits.

 You may want to think twice before eating a milk-filled bowl of cereal for breakfast in the morning, as it can worsen IBS symptoms.
 Normally, the small intestines do a pretty good job at breaking down lactose.
 If there’s no enough enzymes to perform this operation, however, some of it will travel to the large intestines where the it’s fermented.
 Not only will this cause gas, but it can also cause bloating, cramps, spasms and diarrhea.

 It should come as no surprise that beans is on our list of foods for IBS sufferers to avoid.
 Beans (legumes) contain a special type of sugar known as oligosaccharide, which the body is unable to break down.
 Since they aren’t broken down in the same manner as other sugars, oligosaccharides pass through the small and large intestines, at which point bacteria converts them to gas.

-Give us a call at Integrative Acupuncture in Montpelier and Williston, Vermont to learn how you can get on track to better health.
+Give us a call at Integrative Acupuncture in Montpelier and Williston, Vermont to learn how you can get on track to better health and the IBS diet.